From zero to dashboards

 SlicingDice allows you to create users that will be able to access their accounts and use all the capabilities that they have permission to use, according to the Permission Group which they belong to.

-You can create a user using the Control Panel accessing the Users page on the Identity and Access menu where you'll be able to see all the users currently associated with your SlicingDice account.
+You can create an user using the Control Panel accessing the Users page on the Identity and Access menu on Account Management where you'll be able to see all the users currently associated with your SlicingDice account.
 Now you can click on Create New User to start the User Creation Wizard.